-Mental Health Awareness Week is later this month.
+Mental Health Awareness Week is 21-27 September.
 But University of Auckland student Yvonne Ruan says every day is a good day to be aware of your mental health.
 She offers her story and tips.

 The pressures of a competitive course and a pile-up of life changes proved too much for student Yvonne Ruan, who is sharing her story for this month’s Mental Health Awareness Week.